withastro/astro/packages/integrations/markdoc/README.md

 ### Custom Markdoc nodes / elements

-You may want to render standard Markdown elements like paragraphs and bolded text with components.
+You may want to render standard Markdown elements, such as paragraphs and bolded text, as Astro components.
 For this, you can configure a [Markdoc node][markdoc-nodes].
 If a given node receives attributes, they will be available as component props.

 This example renders blockquotes with a custom `Quote.astro` component: